Rotarix Vaccine Description - 2022

 GSK's Rotarix is a live, attenuated rotavirus vaccine derived from the human 89-12 strain, which belongs to the G1P type.
 This rotavirus strain is propagated on Vero cells.
 After reconstitution, the final formulation (1 mL) contains at least 106.0 median Cell Culture Infective Dose (CCID50) of live, attenuated rotavirus.

-Rotarix vaccine is used to help prevent disease in children.
+The Rotarix vaccine is used to help prevent disease in children.
 Rotarix works by exposing your child to a small dose of the virus, which causes the body to develop immunity to the disease.
-However, this vaccine will not treat an active infection already developed in the body.
+However, this vaccine will not treat an active infection already set in the body.

 The global clinical development program spanned five continents and demonstrates that Rotarix protects against the most common circulating strains (G1 and non-G1 rotavirus strains), including the emerging G9 strain.
 The U.S. FDA's package insert is available at this link.
 DrugBank: Rotavirus vaccine (DB10276).

 UK-based GlaxoSmithKline (GSK) is one of the world's leading research-based pharmaceutical and healthcare companies.

 Rotarix is a vaccine indicated for preventing rotavirus gastroenteritis caused by G1 and non-G1 types (G3, G4, and G9) when administered as a 2-dose series.
 ROTARIX is approved for use in infants six weeks to 24 weeks of age.